goh-joshua/tp/docs/UserGuide.md

 ```
 Showing 1 athlete closely matching "James".
-Use the "refresh" command to show all data again.
+You can refresh the display anytime using Cmd+R (macOS) or Ctrl+R (Windows/Linux) to show all data again.
 ```

 <div markdown="block" class="alert alert-info">